-- the foreign investor is directly or indirectly controlled by a foreign government, including foreign government agencies or foreign armed forces of a third country, including through ownership or substantial financing; - the foreign investor is or has been involved in activities affecting security or public order in an EU Member State or in other friendly and allied countries; - there is a serious risk that the foreign investor is engaged in or has relationships to illegal or criminal activities significant to national security or public order; - there are indications that the foreign investor is deliberately trying to circumvent the screening rules, e.g. through the use of front company constructions.
+- the Danish company holds a significant position in the Danish market, including opportunities for substitution; - the foreign investor is directly or indirectly controlled by a foreign government, including foreign government agencies or foreign armed forces of a third country, including through ownership or substantial financing; - the foreign investor is or has been involved in activities affecting security or public order in an EU Member State or in other friendly and allied countries; - there is a serious risk that the foreign investor is engaged in or has relationships to illegal or criminal activities significant to national security or public order; and - there are indications that the foreign investor is deliberately trying to circumvent the screening rules, e.g. through the use of front company constructions.